dturon/partman_to_cstore/README.md

 ## Limitations

 Its experimental extension, working only for partman **time-based(epoch too)** partitions!!!
-Don't forget that cstore tables isn't backuped by pg_dump and FDW tables don't have inheritence, checks and pushdown, so query planner scan all FDW tables.
+Don't forget that cstore tables isn't backuped by pg_dump(only schema dumped, no data included).

 ## Support for move common partitions
 There is function called **move_singlepart_to_cstore** with arguments schema and table name that can move single part of parted table to cstore.
 Doesn't matter if part is from pg_partman or standart postgresql partition.